hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_starry_night_sky_with_the_milky_wa_ace658aa-b449-4617-b8dc-c354ad881a09-0_1.content.md

 # Sky Blog

-Welcome to our astronomy blog, where we share fascinating insights and stories about the universe beyond our planet.
+Welcome to our astronomy blog, where we share Fas<wbr>ci<wbr>na<wbr>ting insights and stories about the universe beyond our planet.
 Our blog is dedicated to helping you discover the beauty and mysteries of space, and we're excited to have you join us on this journey.

 ## Wallpaper: A Starry Night Sky with the Milky Way Galaxy Visible Overhead